biblequiz/BibleQuiz.com/_pages/history/2024/nationals/index.md

 <a href="{% link _pages/history/2024/nationals/faq.md %}" class="button is-primary">National Finals FAQ</a>

+Is this your first time competing at National Finals?
+Here's what you need to know.

+<a href="{% link _pages/history/2024/nationals/first-time.md %}" class="button is-primary">First-Year National Teams</a>

 ### Giving and Donation Opportunities

 If you'd like to contribute and help make National Finals possible, take a look at the link below to see how you can make a difference.